sungwoncho/vym/README.md

 This repository is rocking Vym.
 All its pull requests have a slide deck section.

-Let's have a look at the slide deck in action.
-Go to [pull request  #1] (https://github.com/vymio/vym/pull/1) to see an example.
+Please go to [pull request  #1](https://github.com/vymio/vym/pull/1) to see an example.
 Make sure you have Vym Chrome extension on.

 ## LICENSE